pearcej/cppds/_sources/SearchHash/TheSequentialSearch.rst

     :caption: Sequential Search of an Unordered List

     # Checks to see if item is in a list
-    # retruns true or false
+    # returns true or false
     # using sequential search
     def sequentialSearch(alist, item):
         pos = 0